 Students may choose to add a fourth external member to their Candidacy Examination Committee.
 This requirement is optional for the Candidacy Committee, but will be required when forming the Dissertation Committee.
-There may be advantages to inviting the participation of an external member early so that s/he can contribute to the development of the Dissertation Prospectus.
+There may be advantages to inviting the participation of an external member early so that s/he can contribute to the development of the specialized reading lists and the Dissertation Prospectus.
 A list of current Texts & Technology Faculty and their research specializations may be found on the T&T website and in the UCF Graduate Catalog.